chungae9ri/slos/README.md

    - Script base Vivado project implementation
    - a device driver with DMA interrupt handler
    - a device driver for out-stream device
+9. SMP (Symmetric Multiprocessor)
+   - CPU 0 and CPU 1 boots up and running with the identical kernel
+   - PERCPU resource storage
+   - SGI (Software Generated Interrupt) between CPU 0 and CPU 1
+   - Mailbox for communication between CPU 0 and CPU 1

 Refer A little book on custom OS developement from scratch.pdf for more information.